-The overall aim of EMIS 2017 is to generate data useful for the planning of HIV and STI prevention and care programmes and the monitoring of national progress in this area (by comparing with the results of previous surveys).
-The survey seeks to describe the level and distribution of HIV transmission risk and precautionary behaviours; related HIV prevention needs; and to assess self-reported STI testing behaviours, testing performance and STI diagnoses, including viral hepatitis.
-At a country level, the survey will generate data for understanding the needs of populations and directing prevention programmes.
+The overall aim of EMIS-2017 was to generate data useful for the planning of HIV and STI prevention and care programmes and the monitoring of national progress in this area (by comparing with the results of the 2010 survey).
+The survey sought to describe the level and distribution of HIV transmission risk and precautionary behaviours; related HIV prevention needs; and to assess self-reported STI testing behaviours, testing performance and STI diagnoses, including viral hepatitis.
+At a country level, the survey generated data for understanding the needs of populations and directing prevention programmes.
 At the international level, patterns of policy, service and cultural responses can be examined for their impact on epidemic spread and containment, providing knowledge beyond the grasp of any one country.

-EMIS 2017 is undertaken by Sigma Research at the London School of Hygiene and Tropical Medicine (LSHTM) in association with the Robert Koch Institute (RKI) in Berlin.
-EMIS core team: Ford Hickson, David Reid, Axel J. Schmidt and Peter Weatherburn @ LSHTM and Uli Marcus and Susanne B. Schink @ RKI.
+EMIS-2017 was undertaken by Sigma Research at the London School of Hygiene and Tropical Medicine (LSHTM) in association with the Robert Koch Institute (RKI) in Berlin.
+EMIS-2017 core team: Ford Hickson, David Reid, Axel J. Schmidt and Peter Weatherburn @ LSHTM and Ulirich Marcus and Susanne B. Schink @ RKI.